Winter Evaluations 2022

 De-Load personalized two week Rest & Recovery Period.
 During this time players will rest their bodies.
 No impact, bursting or change of direction training.
 We will use this time to educate our players through white board and video analysis sessions within our facility in a team setting.
 Players will have a clearer and better understanding of the game by understanding how to recognize and expose weakness within their opponents.
 We will also use this time to focus on injury prevention, explaining and showing the correct ways to perform key movements within the game.

 Winter.
-4 Training Sessions per week for the full Winter.
+Three, two hour Training Sessions per week for the full Winter.

 #1.
 Team Practice on a Full Field to include Position Specific Training (Indoor Facility).

 #3.
 Weight/Strength Training @ Higher Level LLC.